-He was awarded a master in intercultural psychology in 1978 and a PhD in sociology in 1984, both from Paris-Sorbonne.
+He was awarded a Master in Social & Intercultural Psychology in 1978 and a PhD in Sociology in 1984, both from Paris-Sorbonne.

 - Expert (Non-resident): Middle East Institute - Middle East - Asia Project, Washington DC, U.S. (MEI/MAP)